Hanliang-Xu/HopHacks24/README.md

 ### Actionable Insights
   - Through data analysis, the team uncovered key disparities, such as:
   - Higher rates of healthcare inaccessibility among Hispanic populations and men.
-These insights can serve as focal points for future policy efforts.
+  - These insights can serve as focal points for future policy efforts.
 ### Scalable Data Infrastructure
   - The backend is built to handle additional data types and visualizations, meaning the platform can grow to include more health indicators and regions over time.

-## What we learned
-From our data, we learned that there is a significant health disparity among Hispanic people.
-They are consistently significantly higher than the other racial groups.
-We also learned that men have less access to health care than women.
-We hope our website highlights these health disparities and provides a platform for voters and legislatures to work together to change these trends.

 ## Future Plans
 ### Expanding Data Sources:
   - The data presented is just a sampling of the available data.
 Our code for cleaning and analyzing data can be re-run to allow viewers to examine the problem of healthcare access from more angles.
   - The platform currently visualizes healthcare access, but there are many other health indicators that could be included in the future.